3and4/Leither/doc/GongShi-en.md

 + Election cycle 30 minutes

 **Scale Analysis**
-Most of the accounts are located at Level-32.
-Bookkeepers are stratified into 3 groups to cover 8, 8 and 16 levels respectively.
+Most of the accounts are distributed in a 32-level network.
+Bookkeepers are grouped to cover 8, 8 and 16 levels respectively.
 **Miner HD usage**
 If one branch miner process one sub-database (65536 accounts), data size is 2.5MB.
 If it is one database (16,777,216 accounts), data size will be 640MB.
 **Miner memory usage**
 Only online nodes need to be processed by a miner.
-For Level 1 or 2 miner, most branches need to be processed online.
-All 10KB data need to be kept in memory.
+For Level 1 or 2 miners, most branches need to be processed online.
+All 10KB data must be in memory.
 For lower level miners, there are only 30 some transactions per second.
 No need to keep everything in memory, read related data and synopsis of neighboring branches when necessary.
-The data size is 30*16*2*28 byte = 7.5KB.
-Times of database access is 90.
+The data size is 30*16*2*28 byte = 7.5KB, and 90 times of database access.
 **Miner CPU usage**
 CPU usage is mainly for verifying transactions and generating synopsis.
-Level 1 or 2 miner must calculate for every transaction, which means 16 million synopses.
-However in reality at most only one calculation for whole network is necessary in each pulse cycle, which is 512 times of synopsis calculation, about 10KB data.
+Level 1 or 2 miners must calculate for every transaction, which means 16 million synopses.
+However in reality at most only one iteration per pulse cycle is necessary for the whole network, which is 512 times of synopsis calculation, about 10KB data.
 Branch root node need to verify the whole branch, which requires 30*(16+16)=7KB data, and 96 synopses.
 **Traffic load among miners**
 The search for a node is load-balanced on each node within a DHT network, therefore the amount of traffic is negligible.
-The network structure of ledger is predetermined within an election cycle.
+The network structure of ledger is predetermined within each election cycle.
 Traffic load in fixed network is negligible.
-Transaction between users is handled by the branch node of each trading nodes.
+Transaction between users is handled by the branch of each user.
 Traffic load of average 30 transactions is small.

 Traffic load of root node need to be examined closely below.
 Root node must broadcast to backup miners and lower level miners.
 The data to backup miner is 10KB/s, so the maximum data rate to 256 miners simultaneously is 2.5MB/s.
 If the bandwidth is insufficient, miners can be further divided into subgroup of 16 miners per level.
 Data rate becomes 160KB/s.
 Number of broadcasts from top to bottom increases from 3 times to 5.